"

 Walden: WSCC

 The alphabetized table below supplies information for various evidence-based prevention strategies.
 The table includes the name of a strategy, along with its respective target populations, domains, links to registries, and information on research or peer review.
-Programs, practices, and policies are being added and removed from registries and given peer reviews on an ongoing basis.
-For this reason, we cannot use the list as the total sum of available programs, practices, and policies.
+The Compendium is updated regularly to reflect the most recent status of evidence-based strategies available to prevention practitioners.
+Every effort is made to provide timely and comprehensive listings.
+Please note, however, that programs, practices, and policies are added and removed from registries and given peer reviews on an ongoing basis.
+For this reason, the Compendium may not represent the total sum of strategies available at any given time.
+If you know of an evidence-based strategy that we should consider including, please contact us with details at tahelp@iu.edu.

 Through assessing your community, you have learned that there are contributing factors (determinants, risk factors) for substance misuse.
-When researching programs and practices, look for aspects such as geography, program effectiveness, target demographics, setting, and program type, that align with your pre-selected determinants.
-Evidence-based registries and research articles will often give information on where and who the target population was during their evaluation.
-Matching your target population to the geography (rural, urban, suburban), the demographics of the population that was served, and where the intervention was held can help create a successful project with great program fidelity.
+When researching programs and practices, look for aspects such as geography, program effectiveness, target demographics, setting, and program type that align with your pre-selected determinants.
+Evidence-based registries and research articles will often give information on where and who the target population was during evaluation.
+Matching your target population to the geography (rural, urban, suburban), the demographics of the population that was served, and where the intervention was held can help create a successful project with consistently superior program fidelity.

 Table Columns:

-• Tier Levels: Evidence of Effectiveness based on evaluation criteria (find Tier Level details in Chapter 2)
+• Tier Level are based on level of evaluation effectiveness.
+Evidence of Effectiveness based on evaluation criteria can be found in Tier Level details in Chapter 2.

-Strategy Target Pop.
-Domain IOM Setting CSAP Strategy Type Tier Level Evidence-Based Registry or Research
+Strategy Focus Population Domain IOM Setting CSAP Strategy Type Tier Level Evidence-Based Registry or Research

 Advertising Restrictions